-Ray, editor and publisher of the St. Louis Globe Democrat, was a member of a delegation of American newspapermen invited to visit the Allied Western Front, September-November 1918.
-Records, events, and observations of conditions in England, Ireland, Scotland and France.
-Describes tours, social and political events, and attitudes of the people.
+The collection contains the journal of E. Lansing Ray, editor and publisher of the St. Louis GLOBE DEMOCRAT.
+Ray was a member of a delegation of American newspapermen invited to visit the Allied Western Front, September-November 1918.
+The journal includes a record of events and observations of conditions in England, Ireland, Scotland and France, and describes tours, social and political events, and attitudes of the people.

 Ribeau Family, Collection, 1870-1982, (R0101)

 5 folders, photocopies

 This collection consists of correspondence, tax receipts, and miscellaneous material of an African-American family in Ste.
 Genevieve, Missouri.
 They lived in a historic poteaux-en-terre house built in 1778.